Port Antonio needs 'Nanny Square' says councillor

 “In 2015/2016 we moved a resolution and passed it in the council in naming the square Nanny Square.
 I would love if you [mayor of Port Antonio Paul Thompson] can do this and check if it should be passed on to Parliament or wherever for it to be passed.

-“I would love for it to be revisited and see how the process can be done for the square to be named Nanny Square,” declared McKenzie during the
+“I would love for it to be revisited and see how the process can be done for the square to be named Nanny Square,” declared McKenzie.

 He added: “We could have a statue of Nanny and directions to Moore Town and what greater way to celebrate the heroine.”